pmcollins/otel-llm-bakeoff/README.md

 * LangSmith:
     * Telemetry looks like OpenLLMetry's.
-    * No metrics, just spans (the original OpenLLMetry instrumentor sends metrics + spans)
+    * No metrics, just spans (the original OpenLLMetry instrumentor sends metrics + spans).
 * OpenLit:
     * An observability platform, of which instrumentation is just a part.
     * OpenLit's packaging is monolithic, so if you `pip install openlit` you get several instrumentors and capabilities that are not relevant.
     * Emits vendor-neutral telemetry
 * OpenLLMetry
-    * Repo contains many separate Python packages, so you can `pip install opentelemetry-instrumentation-langchain`.
+    * Repo contains many separate Python packages, so you can `pip install opentelemetry-instrumentation-langchain` separately.
     * Emits telemetry with attribute keys containing the word "traceloop".
     * OpenLLMetry has claimed the package names of upstream OTel.
 * Local copy of OpenLLMetry package(s)